Buff blackcolumbian

 Primary-flights: black with buff lace on the outside of the outer-vane.

-Secondary-flights: inner-vane black with buff lace that runs around the feather tip; outer-vane buff, so that when the wing is closed it is completely buff.
+Secondary-flights: inner-vane black with buff lace that runs around the feather tip; outer-vane buff, so that when the wing is closed it is complete buff.

 Breast, belly, thighs and rear-part: buff